ericrothdotorg/website-lab/eric-slider/README.md

 ## Shortcode Integration (optional)

 The slider is initialised by CSS class, so it works with any method of outputting HTML—hardcoded markup, custom blocks, or shortcode plugins.
-The examples in `eric-slider.php` use class names designed to pair with [Display Posts Shortcode](https://displayposts.com/) by Bill Erickson, but that is entirely optional.
+The examples in `eric-slider.php` use class names designed to pair with [Display Posts Shortcode](https://displayposts.com/) by Bill Erickson, but that is entirely optional and independent of the slider itself.

 Display Posts is GPL-3.0 licensed.
 See [display-posts-shortcode](https://github.com/billerickson/display-posts-shortcode) for the full library and docs.